Concept2 Model D

 It might not seem obvious, but here is where some people may find a deal-breaker.
 For all its astounding qualities, the Concept2 Model D is still not as quiet as a WaterRower.
 Compared to the soothing sounds of water sloshing around inside the tank of a WaterRower, a Concept2 may be too loud for some people’s tastes.

-The sound it makes is not exactly unpleasant.
+The sound it makes is not exactly unpleasant, in our opinion.
 It’s not unlike the sound of whooshing air coming from a fan set on high.
 Many people can still watch TV or listen to music with the volume slightly turned up.
 It’s a slight inconvenience, although not enough to make most people NOT want to buy it.